DennisWandschura/vxEngine/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Code Format Guide:
+See Code Format Guide.txt

+Project Goals:
+Stealth game with one level.
+The player needs to reach the goal while evading the AI players.
+The AI should be able to react to its surroundings (previously open doors are closed, sounds, etc...) and communicate with each other.